ChuyuHsu/chuyuhsu.github.io/about/index.md

 Hi, I'm Chu-Yu, a 27-year-old ambitious boy born in Taiwan, looking for the purpose of life meaning lately.
 Recently want to live as a digial nomad travelling around the world and doing great job meanwhile.
 Day to day, I work as a Software-Developer-and-Data-Sciencist hybrid.

-I love stuff like Artificial Intelligence and Machine Learning, and totally can watch AIs playing 2048 or chess whole day long.
+I love stuff like Artificial Intelligence, machine learning, philosophy and science of cooking.
+Totally can watch AIs playing 2048 or chess whole day long.
 Currently, I work on Natural Language Process systems, recommendation systems and knowledge management systems as my job, learn Apache Spark, do Kaggle competitions, and taking MOOCs when there is spare time.